wagnerjfr/web-http-socket-server-task-manager-docker/README.md

 ```
 Just two parameters are allowed: `-d <task name> -d <parameter values>`.

-If you want to pass more parameter values one suggestion is to use key delimiter like comma `,`.
+If you want to pass more parameter values, one suggestion is to use key delimiter like comma `,`.

 ## Running the web servers in Docker containers